Sage-Cat/SageStore/docs/Project_Documentation.md

 - **SageStoreClient**: Orchestrates the UiManager, ApplicationLogic, and Communication, initializing them and facilitating their communication.
 - **UiManager and UiComponent**: The manager uses the interface to manipulate UI elements, which are implemented by various views.
 - **ApplicationLogic and IModule**: The core logic uses the module interface to communicate with various modules, thereby decoupling the logic from the module implementations.
-- **CommunicationLayer and DataSerialization**: Separates the communication logic from the serialization logic, making it easier to switch to a different serialization method in the future.
+- **Network and DataSerialization**: Separates the communication logic from the serialization logic, making it easier to switch to a different serialization method in the future.

 #### Special Notes